IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Disable SELinux
 ~~~~~~~~~~~~~~~

 The first and easiest option is to set ``SELINUX=permisive`` in ``/etc/selinux/config`` and run ``setenforce permissive`` or otherwise disable SELinux to get Shibboleth to work.
-This is apparently what the Shibboleth project expects because their wiki page at https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPSELinux says, "At the present time, we do not support the SP in conjunction with SELinux, and at minimum we know that communication between the mod_shib and shibd components will fail if it's enabled.
+This is apparently what the Shibboleth project expects because `their wiki page <https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPSELinux>_` says, "At the present time, we do not support the SP in conjunction with SELinux, and at minimum we know that communication between the mod_shib and shibd components will fail if it's enabled.
 Other problems may also occur."

 Reconfigure SELinux to Accommodate Shibboleth
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~